*Updated November 24th, 2025

-Whether you’re starting new construction or bringing an older home up to code, understanding the full cost of electrical wiring is a key part of any renovation or building project.
-The price can vary widely depending on your location, the size of your home, and the complexity of the system you need.
+Whether you’re starting new construction or bringing an older home up to code, understanding the full wiring cost is a key part of any renovation or building project.
+The cost to wire or cost to rewire can vary widely depending on your location, the size of your home, and the complexity of the system you need.

-This guide will walk you through the typical costs to electrically wire a home in 2025 and provide the information you need to make smart, informed decisions.
+This guide will walk you through the typical cost to rewire a house and wire a new house in 2025 and provide the information you need to make smart, informed decisions.

 Average Cost to Wire a House